-Sextantio Le Grotte Della Civita is one of the most unique boutique hotel in Italy.
-Its extravagant location in ancient caves of a UNESCO World Heritage Site sets the tone for an unusual experience.
+Sextantio Le Grotte Della Civita is one of the most unique boutique hotels in Italy.
+Its extravagant location in ancient caves of a UNESCO World Heritage Site sets the tone for a one of the kind experience.

 The magic of sassi

 Restored from abandoned and decaying caves by architects Margaret Berg & Laura Einaudi, Sextantio The Civita Caves transports guests to the medieval times… and beyond!